Catharine Stimpson Prize

 Eligibility: Feminist scholars in the early years of their careers (less than seven years since receipt of the terminal degree) are invited to submit papers for the Stimpson Prize.
 Papers may be on any topic that falls within the broad rubric of interdisciplinary feminist scholarship.
 Papers submitted for the prize must be no longer than 10,000 words and must conform to the guidelines for Signs contributors.
 Guidelines for submission are available at the Information for Authors page.

 Deadline for Submissions: The deadline for submissions for the next Catharine Stimpson Prize is March 1, 2014.

 Please submit papers online at http://signs.edmgr.com.
 Be sure to select "Major Article—Stimpson Prize" as the article type when submitting and to indicate submission for the Stimpson Prize in the cover letter.
 Please send any inquiries to email@example.com.
 The honorarium will be awarded upon publication of the prize-winning article.

-Congratulations to Anna Hájková, winner of the 2013 Catharine Stimpson Prize, for her essay, “Sexual Barter in Times of Genocide: Negotiating the Sexual Economy of the Theresienstadt Ghetto,” which is forthcoming in the Spring 2013 issue of Signs.
+Congratulations to Anna Hájková, winner of the 2013 Catharine Stimpson Prize, for her essay, “Sexual Barter in Times of Genocide: Negotiating the Sexual Economy of the Theresienstadt Ghetto,” in the Spring 2013 issue of Signs.